Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 TODO(Typing)

-Any properties used in any way inside the lambda body are **captured** by the lambda expression and, dependending on whether it is inlined or not, affect how this properties are processed by other mechanisms, e.g. [smart casts][Smart casts].
+Any properties used in any way inside the lambda body are **captured** by the lambda expression and, depending on whether it is inlined or not, affect how this properties are processed by other mechanisms, e.g. [smart casts][Smart casts].

 TODO(Rules of capturing)